naman1618/Multi-Agent-System-with-Microsoft-Autogen/README.md

-Got it!
-I will focus on the flexibility of the agents and how they can be adapted to form any kind of team, whether for **DevOps**, **creative tasks**, or other specialized functions.
-Here's the revised **README.md** that emphasizes the adaptability of the agents:

----

 # **Autogen Multi-Agent Framework: Customizable AI Teams for Any Use Case**

 This repository demonstrates how to create **custom multi-agent systems** using **Autogen**.
 The scripts provided here allow agents to interact, collaborate, and solve complex tasks such as **document retrieval**, **code generation**, and **retrieval-augmented generation (RAG)** processes.
 The system's flexibility enables you to create and configure specialized teams for **DevOps**, **creative content generation**, **AI-driven writing teams**, and more.
 With additional capabilities, these agents can even be used to **generate images** or **assist in decision-making**.